Can I Afford a Home?

 - Pass a Housing Quality Standards (HQS) inspection before purchase

-- Live in the home for at least 10 or 15 years depending on household income as determined by Area Median Income (AMI):
+- Live in the home for at least 10 years

-- 10 years if the household income is up to 80% AMI
+- Have a household income up to 80% AMI

 Participating Mortgage Lenders